Poland: Russian-made missile fell on our country, killing 2

 The missile strikes plunged much of Ukraine into darkness and drew defiance from Zelenskyy, who shook his fist and declared: “We will survive everything.”

-In his nightly address, the Ukrainian leader said the reported strikes in Poland offered proof that “terror is not limited by our state borders.”
+In his nightly address, the Ukrainian leader said the strike in Poland offered proof that “terror is not limited by our state borders.”

 “We need to put the terrorist in its place.
 The longer Russia feels impunity, the more threats there will be for everyone within the reach of Russian missiles,” Zelenskyy said.